brentmcconnell/brentmcconnell.github.io/_posts/2021-05-06-webhooks-extra.md

 ---
 layout: post
-title: Webhook and Alert Learnings
+title: Azure Webhook and Alert Learnings
 date: 2021-05-06
 summary: |
  In this post I'll look at a few of the learnings from the last 2 posts that